mvksameer/satellite-trajectory-analysis-gui-py/README.md

 This application implements orbital mechanics algorithms based on decades of research in astrodynamics and space operations.
 Special recognition to the developers of the SGP4 library and the maintainers of public TLE data sources that make projects like this possible.

-### Made with Python, Flask, and a passion for Space Exploration
+### Made with Python, Flask, and a passion for Space Exploration.